 With Part C, you have the opportunity to choose a private insurance company to handle your inpatient and outpatient claims.
 Now, some Medicare Advantage plans include Part D prescription drug coverage.

 So, Part C can be a combination of Part A, B, and D. But, With Part C, there is usually a network of medical providers you must adhere to for coverage.

 Part D is a prescription drug plan.
-These plans cover medications prescribed by your healthcare provider for you to take home.
+These plans cover medications your healthcare provider prescribes for you to take home.
 Before you sign up for a Part D plan or any plan that covers medications, verify all your prescriptions are listed on the formulary.

 What are the Medicare Plans?

 Medicare plans could include Medigap, Part D, or Medicare Advantage plans.

 Medigap plans are provided by private insurance companies and are identifiable by letter.
 Medicare Supplement Insurance usually has a higher monthly premium with lower out-of-pocket costs.
 For example, Plan F is a Medigap policy that leaves you with little to no out-of-pocket costs.